Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: Preliminaries

-are continuous as mappings from $\R$ to ${\mathcal L}(\B,\B)$ in the strong operator topology.
+are continuous as mappings from $\R$ to $\B$.
 By the principle of uniform boundedness if $\{U^{t,r}, t\leq r\}$ is a strongly continuous propagator of bounded linear operators, then the norms of $\{U^{t,r}, t\leq r\}$ are uniformly bounded for $t,r$ in any compact interval.